 Pexels also has its own license, which states what you can and cannot do with the images.
 You can use and modify the images for free for both commercial and personal use without attribution.

 Images on Pixabay are licensed under Creative Commons Zero (CC0), which means you can use them without asking for permission or giving credit to the artist (though it’s always appreciated).
 Pixabay provides a gentle reminder to check that the content depicted in the images doesn’t infringe on any rights.
 Pixabay also offers more content formats, from illustrations to sound effects.

 Free Images provides over 300,000 free stock images under its own license.
 The license allows a very broad range of uses, though it does list several restricted use cases (which are quite common for most free image sites).

 Kaboompics uses its own license, which is similar to Creative Commons Zero except that you cannot redistribute its photos.
 There are two things that I love about Kaboompics: one, it allows me to search by color, and two, it provides a complementary palette of colors in the photo.

-Stocksnap uses the Creative Commons CC0 license so its photos are free to download, edit, and use for both commercial and non-commercial projects.
+Stocksnap uses the Creative Commons CC0 license, so its photos are free to download, edit, and use for commercial and non-commercial projects.